The Late Wayne Static Obsession Keeps Static-X Mainstream

-Static-X easily can call itself a true American industrial metal band with a very strong flavor of techno added to spice up the dance beat and rhythm.
-Still, there might be those few listeners who say Static-X delivers rock.
+Static-X describes itself as an American industrial metal band.
+Their music plays a strong flavor of techno spicing up the dance beat and rhythm.
+Still, there might be those few listeners who say Static-X guitarist delivers the rock.

-If you have ever seen a picture of Wayne Static, you would have noticed that his hairdo completely relates to his last name.
-The hair goes straight up as if he's been electrified.
-But, in an interview with UGO Static admits he uses lots of hairspray while blow drying his hair.
+If you look at a picture of Wayne Static guitar playing, you notice that his hairdo relates to his last name.
+The hair goes straight up as if he's electrified.
+But, in an interview with UGO, Static admits he used lots of hairsprays while blow-drying his hair.

-Clearly Static is the driving force behind the band, he told UGO, "I've co-produced every record.
+Static, the driving force behind the band, told UGO, "I've co-produced every record.
 I've never been listed as the producer, but I'm the kind of guy that's got to be involved in every aspect of what I do."

-Wayne seems to be doing an awesome job of keeping the Static-X focused even though the band has had its ups and downs with members of the group.
-The group started out in the Midwest when Static met up with drummer Ken Jay in Chicago.
+Before passing away, Wayne kept Static-X retained the group's focus even though the band has had its ups and downs with members of the group.
+The group originated in the Midwest when Static met up with drummer Ken Jay in Chicago.
 Both decided to head to California together and start a new band.

 They arrived and immediately hooked up with Osaka-native Koichi Fukada after Fukada responded to a classified ad, becoming the band's new guitarist and programmer.
 Next, the band signed up Tony Campos.

-Combining aggressive metal and trash with typical overtones and techno pulsating sounds, Static-X was now a hot band and Warner Bros. signed them on in February 1998.
-Wisconsin Death Trip arrived on the streets close to year after signing their contract and went certified gold.
+Combining aggressive metal and trash with overtones and techno sounds, Static-X became a successful band.
+In February 1998, Warner Bros. signed up the group for a recording session.
+Wisconsin Death Trip arrived on the streets close to a year after signing their contract and went certified gold.

-Fukada left the band and Tripp Eisen took his place for Machine in 2001, then Jay left after Shadow Done in 2003.
-Unfortunately, Eisen had to leave the group for personal reasons in 2004.
-That didn't stop Static-X. Fukada rejoined taking his former position as guitar and programmer.
-Nick Oshiro came on as full time drummer.
+Fukada left the band, and Tripp Eisen took his place for the recording of Machine in 2001.
+Then, Jay left after recording Shadow Done in 2003.
+Unfortunately, Eisen could no longer be with the group for personal reasons in 2004.
+That didn't stop Static-X, and Wayne kept the group focused.
+Fukada rejoined, taking his former position as guitar and programmer.
+Nick Oshiro came on as the full-time drummer.

-In 2005, Static-X felt rejuvenated and recorded the popular Start a War.
-Another setback occurred when Tripp had a run in with the law and was immediately fired.
+In 2005, Static-X felt rejuvenated and recorded Start a War, a popular album.
+Another setback occurred when Tripp had a run-in with the law and was immediately fired.
 Still, the group continued to make aggressive music with the release of Cannibal in 2007 and Cult of Static released in 2009.

-All I can say is Wayne is a tragic figure, who lived a life of self-destruct.
+Wayne did keep the band moving forward despite all the setbacks.
+All I can say is Wayne had his problems.
+A tragic figure who lived a life of self-destructing.
 Abusing both drugs and alcohol sends artists in the wrong direction.
-RIP